Multiplicative structure of shifted multiplicative subgroups and its applications to Diophantine tuples: Introduction

 We note that it is necessary to take out the element $0$ from the shifted subgroup, for otherwise one can always decompose $S_2-\lambda$ as $\{0,1\} \cdot (S_2-\lambda)$.
 It appears that this problem concerning multiplicative decompositions is more difficult than the one concerning additive decompositions stated previously, given that it might depend on the parameter $\lambda$.
 Inspired by \cref{conjecture:S}, we formulate the following more general conjecture for any proper multiplicative subgroup.
 For simplicity, we denote $S_d=S_d(\F_q)=\{x^d: x \in \F_q^*\}$ to be the set of $d$-th powers in $\F_q^*$, equivalently, the subgroup of $\F_q^*$ with order $\frac{q-1}{d}$. \begin{conjecture} Let $d \geq 2$.
 If $q \equiv 1 \pmod d$ is a sufficiently large prime power, then for any $\lambda \in \F_q^*$, $(S_d-\lambda)\setminus \{0\}$ does not admit a non-trivial multiplicative decomposition, that is, there do not exist two sets $A,B \subset \F_q^*$ with $|A|,|B| \geq 2$, such that $(S_d-\lambda)\setminus \{0\}=AB$. \end{conjecture}

 \cref{conjecture:MD} predicts that a shifted multiplicative subgroup of a finite field admits a non-trivial multiplicative decomposition only when it has a small size.
 We remark that the integer version of \cref{conjecture:MD}, namely, for each $k \geq 2$, a non-trivial shift of $k$-th powers in integers has no non-trivial multiplicative decomposition, has been proved and strengthened in a series of papers by Hajdu and S\'{a}rk\"{o}zy \cite{HS18, HS18b, HS20}.
 On the other hand, to the best knowledge of the authors, \cref{conjecture:MD} appears to be much harder and no partial progress has been made.
-For the analog of \cref{conjecture:MD} on the additive decomposition of multiplicative subgroups, we refer to recent papers \cite{CY21,HP, S14, S20, Y23+} for an extensive discussion on partial progress.
-We also refer to a nice survey by Elsholtz \cite{E09} on problems related to additive decompositions and multiplicative decompositions.
+For the analog of \cref{conjecture:MD} on the additive decomposition of multiplicative subgroups, we refer to recent papers \cite{HP, S14, S20, Y24} for an extensive discussion on partial progress.

 Our main contribution to \cref{conjecture:MD} is the following two results.
 The first one is a corollary of \cref{thm: stepanovea}. \begin{corollary} Let $d \geq 2$ and $p$ be a prime such that $d \mid (p-1)$.
 Let $\lambda \in S_d$.
 If $(S_d-\lambda) \setminus \{0\}$ can be multiplicative decomposed as the product of two sets $A,B \subset \F_p^*$ with $|A|,|B| \geq 2$, then we must have $|A||B|=|S_d|-1$, that is, all products $ab$ are distinct.
 In other words, $A,B$ are multiplicatively co-Sidon. \end{corollary}